-Approved by Senate 23rd May 2016
+Approved by Senate 23 May 2016, updated August 2021

-Technical updates of this document are undertaken on an annual basis to reflect changes to the University's organisational and management structures and to incorporate earlier, approved amendments to related policies, procedures and regulations
+Technical updates of this document are undertaken on a regular basis to reflect changes to the University's organisational and management structures and to incorporate approved amendments to related policies, procedures and regulations.

 This document relates to the current year.
-If you become aware of any previous versions that are available on line please notify SEO@bolton.ac.uk so that action can be taken to remove the document(s).
+If you become aware of any previous versions that areavailable on-line please notify SEO@bolton.ac.uk so that action can be taken to remove the document(s).